 How long will the film be?

 I have 3 lengths: a Highlight around 5 minutes, a Short Film that's 8-10 minutes and a Feature length film that's 15-25.
 The reason there's a range is because I haven't filmed your day yet!
 It's hard to know the exact length.
 It depends on many factors and what was filmed.
 The range gives me the creative license to make a compelling and engaging film.

 How long have you been filming weddings?

 I started in 2002 working for one company and in 2009 I went freelance.
-That probably translates to over 500 weddings filmed and around 1000 edited!
+That probably translates to well over 500 weddings filmed and around 1000 edited!
 It was so great working for so many companies and different studios.
 I learned so much during that time.
 However there was one thing missing.
 I didn't have that direct connection with the client.
 Launching my own business was the next logical step to be more connected to the people I was making films for.
 In 2012 I started Swoon Films.

 Will you work alongside my photographer?

 Ah!
 The question really is, will your photographer work alongside us?
 I ALWAYS work alongside a photographer whereas, a photographer won't necessarily work alongside a videographer every time.
 I'm used to working alongside another image professional so it's not a big deal for me.
 I prefer to work alongside photographers that want to be collaborators and have fun during the day!
 If we work together we will always get what we need and you, the client, benefits the most.
 Communication is key.
 I have an amazing list of photographers that are not only talented but love collaborating.
 Let me know if you need a recommendation!
 I want you to have amazing photos but I also want you to have an amazing film.
 I've been told in the past that we are easy-going, fun to work with and have ended up on many preferred vendor lists.